Amulet-Games/2DTowerDefense-Codes-Repository/README.md

-# AwesomeBuilderDefender-Codes-Repository
+# AwesomeBuilderDefender-Code-Repository
-Open-Source Codes from my result of Code Monkey's "Awesome Builder-defender Course".
+Open-Source Code from my result of Code Monkey's "Awesome Builder-defender Course".

 **Purpose:** <br />
 If you played the game and what to check out the source code for learning purpose, <br />
 feel free to download it here. <br />

-Codes that I wrote in this game is very different than the instructor's, <br />
+Code that I wrote in this game is very different than the instructor's, <br />
 it may not work if you just copy the codes here and paste it on your own project when you taking the course. <br />

 **Game's Download Link:** <br />